AbduAwad/Brightspace-Submission-Fetcher/README.md

 # Brightspace Submission Fetcher

 This Python script automates the process of downloading, unzipping, and organizing student submissions for marking based on your student allocation.
+It will save all student submissions unzipped for your student allocation.

 _____